 Here are two free printable practice pages you can use to help you master the letter “I.” The first one will walk you through both capital variations along with the lowercase “i” and the second one will help you learn to connect this letter with the others we’ve learned so far.
 Remember that when you’re writing a word, it’s not only okay, but sometimes necessary to pick up your pen in between letters.
 To use these practice pages, click below to download them to your device, then print them out or upload them to your favorite lettering software.
 Feel free to use them as often as you like for personal practice.
 Remember, hand lettering is all about muscle memory, so the more you practice, the better you’ll become!

 I hope you find these pages helpful as you continue to work on mastering brush lettering.
 Don’t miss the rest of the series!
-Check back each day throughout the month of June for new letters and practice pages, and be sure to download the sheets for A-H.

 As you practice, I’d love to see your progress.
 Share your photos in our Amy Latta & Friends Facebook group or on Instagram.